MaloGermond/automaKnit/README.md

 # automaKnit
-A software for create esealy knitting pattern
+A software for create easily knitting pattern

+it's transforme png like this